For some of us, our occupation involves a higher-than-normal risk to our safety and lives.

 Each life insurance company is different – they will ask various questions about your health, lifestyle, and occupation from one company to the next.

-Additionally, the required information will vary depending on what type of coverage, such as critical illness cover and income protection insurance, needs to be included in the plan.
+Additionally, the required information will vary depending on the type of coverage, such as critical illness cover or income protection insurance, to be included in the plan.

 In some cases, insurance agents will not require you to go into much detail about your occupations, daily tasks, and risks on the job unless you hold a high-risk position.